 - Create a CNAME record that points your custom domain to your Teachable school

-- Making your custom domain your primary domain
+- Making your custom domain your primary domain (note that this step should not be completed until your new domain has been verified)

 CAUTION: If your school is using a custom domain, you will not be able to cancel your paid plan.
 You must first delete your custom domain(s), and then cancel your paid plan.